MohanGsk/ApplicationInsights-Home/app-insights-app-map-preview.md

 Note how there is one Application Insights resource for each of the server nodes.

 ### Installing the .NET SDK
-For .NET, you need to install a pre-beta version of the Application Insights SDK from myget.
+For .NET, you need to install a pre-release beta version of the Application Insights SDK from myget.
 Add the myget nuget package source by going to Tools -> Options -> NuGet Package Manager, adding a new source with the following source url:
 ```
  https://www.myget.org/F/applicationinsights/